SynteLang/SynteLang/README.md

 <br>

 ### A note on licensing
-The work in this file and all others in this repository is now licenced.
+The work in this file and all others in this repository is now licensed.
 See the licence.md file for details.

 **TL;DR**